pnlbwh/pnlpipe/README.md

 This section will be expanded in the future, but for now, see `pnlpipe_pipelines/std.py` for an example on how to construct a pipeline, and see `pnlpipe_pipelines/_pnl.py` for examples on how to write your own nodes.

+# Issues

+### error: error setting certificate verify locations:

+During the setup phase you may encounter this error, in which case run

+    git config --global http.sslverify "false"

+and run setup again.